 Around about the same time I got my hands on Lomax, I started listening to Diamanda Galas.
 Her musical and topical fearlessness, vocal range, and general repertoire is staggering, to say the least.
 Her deadly humor glows brightly in a cover of an old, Lomax-era tune about infidelity called “Dead Cat on the Line.”

 (Note: It’s brilliantly cathartic- and has some screeching, lewd moments of profanity.
 If you want the safe-for-work gist of it, see Tampa Red’s much older version farther below.)

 Now, at the time, neither Lomax nor the internet had a clear answer to the source of the expression.
 It doesn’t only refer to infidelity as in the recordings here, but to something being off, not-right, and just…fishy.
 Being an old Southern expression, there are speculations that it refers to rotten catfish.
 Other guesses are that it’s about drowning kittens in a bag, or abandoned Caterpillar tractors on a gas line.
 And last night, I came across this bit of an old Reverend J.M.
-Gates sermon that referenced the expression:
+Gates sermon that referenced the expression at the start of a Tampa Red version:

 Still, it does not conclusively answer the etymological question, as outlined in this NYT piece.
 But what a great expression.

 Here’s a bluesy, righteous version by Marion Williams, closer to the content of the Reverend’s sermon:

-Thanks to my friend Ben Brandt, who shared this fantastic Charlie Parr version with me.
+Thanks to Ben Brandt, who shared this fantastic Charlie Parr version with me.
 If you want a sweetly mournful come-down from the above versions, this will do it.

 Lomax, Alan.
 The Folk Songs of North America: In the English Language.
 Garden City, NY: Doubleday, 1960.